Clubs and Activities

 Meeting monthly, participants in this club prepare a variety of dishes, learning social skills and food preparation techniques.
 In addition to the food aspect of this club, students also complete different service projects to help the local or global community.

-French Club - Julia Gross, Advisor
+French Club - Christine Talarico, Advisor

 During our French Club meetings we eat snacks and talk, play games, listen to music, and watch movies and shows- all in French!
 All proficiencies are welcome- whether you've never heard a word of French in your life, or you want to speak fluently, anyone and everyone can have fun in this club.